Montreal-Quakers/website/_pages/greene-centre.md

 ### Time

-Quaker silent Meeting for Worship is every Sunday from **11:00 a.m. to noon**.
+Every Sunday from **11:00 a.m. to noon**.
 We suggest arriving a few minutes beforehand but we much prefer your company to your absence!
 We joyfully welcome children — if possible please [do give us a few days notice](/contact).

 If this will be your first time at a Quaker Meeting, you may want to read [this information about what to expect](/about).

 ### COVID precautions <span class="stanchor"><a name="precautions"></a></span>

-Requirements for visitors:
+For visitors:
 * If you're experiencing COVID symptoms, please stay home.{% comment %}* Details for contact tracing will be collected by the greeter.{% endcomment %}
 * Please disinfect hands at the entrance.
 * Wearing a mask is strongly recommended at all times.

-Other precautions:
+Our precautions:
 * Along with the Greene Centre, we can ensure excellent ventilation via open windows and two air purifiers.
+Please [contact us](/contact) to confirm this desire, and we can make it happen.
 * If anyone has raises a COVID concern at meeting we agree to ask everyone to wear masks at the rise of meeting before socializing.
   * However, for folks with difficulty hearing, we ask that people remove their mask when speaking.
 * We have extra masks on hand for anyone that needs one.